-Starting in the latter half of the 1980’s, the bulldog began to be known as the American Bulldog, its given name being reminiscent of the important role the bulldog had played in early colonization and settlement life.
+Starting in the latter half of the 1980s, the bulldog began to be known as the American Bulldog, its given name is reminiscent of the important role the bulldog had played in early colonization and settlement life.
 As bulldogs became more popular as family pets and personal protection dogs, they became an increasingly desirable breed to the general public.

 Today’s Modern “American Bulldog”

 Today’s modern bulldog hails from one of four distinct strains, with each strain having descendants that reach all the way back to the original 17th-century bulldogs.
 Each of these four strains first originated in the deep south from Alabama to Georgia.
 The four strains are named Scott, Bailey, Johnson, and Williamson.

 Today’s modern American Bulldog ranges in size from medium to large and continues to exhibit the assertive personality traits and powerful upper body strength that characterized the earliest bulldogs.
 In fact, these traits have made the American bulldog the number one choice for trained protection dogs in homes and businesses today.

 Bulldogs as a breed are strong-willed, but also quite amenable to the type of obedience and socialization training that can turn them into productive canine citizens and pack members.
 The hallmarks of a bulldog that comes from authentic breeding lines and high quality, appropriate training include native intelligence, mental and emotional stability, determination, courage, high pain tolerance, natural assertiveness and leadership skills, calm self-possession during the conflict, and an innate protection dog instinct.

 Whereas once these traits were invaluable for protecting the family plantation, farm, or ranch from interlopers (animal and human), today these same traits are equally sought after for protection in crime-ridden inner-city neighborhoods, suburban communities, and also more rural areas.